slarmoo/.github/profile/javascript/scope/scope.md

 ## This

 The keyword `this` represents a variable that points to an object that contains the context within the scope of the currently executing line of code.
 The `this` variable is automatically declared and you can reference `this` anywhere in a JavaScript program.
-Because the value of `this` depends upon the context in which it is referenced, there are three different context that this can refer to:
+Because the value of `this` depends upon the context in which it is referenced, there are three different contexts to which this can refer:

 1. **Global** - When `this` is referenced outside a function or object it refers to the `globalThis` object.
 The globalThis object represents the context for runtime environment.
 For example, when running in a browser, globalThis refers to the browser's window object.
 1. **Function** - When `this` is referenced in a function it refers to the object that owns the function.
 That is either an object you defined or globalThis if the function is defined outside of an object.
 Note that when running in JavaScript strict mode, a global function's this variable is undefined instead of globalThis.